Rakdoslover/1st_attempt_text_game/README.md

 ### Bugs

 Have a had a problem with the item system.
 It won't react to the players choice after picking up the right item.
+For now it is not implemented into the final version of the game.

 ## Deployment